micans/bash-utils/README.md

 ## Stream compute on rows/columns in tabular data.

   Filter rows, select and update columns, combine and compute new columns with `pick`.
 It supports algebraic operations as well as string operations and regular expressions in both filter conditions and computation.
-I've made several versions over the years, this is the first one that is fun to use.
-There are undoubtedly similar and more mature solutions around.
+I've made several versions over the years, this is the first one that is fun to use with an implementation not bordering on hideous.

-  A useful feature is that column operations/conditions are expressed in column names for tables with a header line or indexes otherwise.
+  A useful feature is that column operations and row clauses are expressed in column names for tables with a header line or indexes otherwise.
+Row filtering can refer to derived colums, derived colums can utilise earlier derived columns, and derived columnsn can be included in the output.

+  The interface is via a tiny command-line format to describe column selection, row filtering, and derived column computation.
+It was designed to avoid shell meta character as much as possible.

 ## Unix terminal histograms and bar charts